indywidualny/FaceSlim/README.md

 * possibility to disable hardware acceleration on low end devices (less memory)
 * black theme (refresh a page after changing it) - experimental!
 * my Google Play link at About & Dev - check out my other apps, one so far :)
+* shortcut to open messages directly (find it at launcher -> widgets/shortcuts)
 * bugfixes (opening links)

 1.4